fibasile/attiny-notebook/README.md

 **Chapter Nine: Networking**

-This chapter shows the various networking options for AVR microcontrollers, including Bluetooth and Wifi.
+This chapter shows the various networking options for AVR microcontrollers, including Bluetooth and WiFi.